Github73840134/DeskScout/README.md

 - Nightscout Settings
 - Glucose graph

-# Whats new as of 9/7/2025 (Build: 10)
+# Whats new as of 9/29/2025 (Build: 12)
-- Glucose graph in glucose history tab
+- Fixed bug where graph would fail to render if low or high glucose alerts were turned off
 # Running the app
 Run app/DeskScout.py to automatically start the server and open the app if the server is not running